Monday, February 22, 2010

 21 Spain

 B: I wonder whether “Ella es la otra, la que me excita / Y quema mi ropa” points to some strange courting ritual they have in Spain.
-Must get expensive.
+It must get expensive.
 And cold.

 A: This is totally lush in the way the orchestra is offset by the acoustic bits.